snoroozi/SurvHTE-Bench-PN/README.md

 ```

 ## Saved Imputations
 The previously ran imputation of the synthetic data is available at [imputed_times_lookup.pkl](https://drive.google.com/file/d/18LyjPWb-SOz2QmCinHGOlyzgiMGNp-WL).
-This file should be placed in `synthetic_data` directory.
+This file should be placed in `synthetic_data/` directory.

 ## Result Analysis